 - Similarly, Gary Frank draws Superman to look like Christopher Reeve.

 - Superman #355 (Jan.
 1981) presented Dr. Asa Ezaak, a dead ringer for Isaac Asimov, sideburns and all, as an insane moon-powered evil writer.
 Those were happier times.

 - Superman is Clark Gable.

-- In Paul Cornell's run on Action Comics, Lex Luthor's assistant Spalding is modelled on David Tennant, complete with the Tenth Doctor's "clever specs".
-Lampshade Hanging is provided by The Joker who, when taking credit for killing Spalding, claims "He reminded me so much of that actor, I wanted to see if he'd turn into someone else!"
+- In Paul Cornell's "Black Ring" story arc in Action Comics, Lex Luthor's assistant Spalding is modeled on David Tennant, complete with the Tenth Doctor's "clever specs".
+Lampshade Hanging is provided by the Joker who, when taking credit for killing Spalding, claims "He reminded me so much of that actor, I wanted to see if he'd turn into someone else!"

 - George Pérez based his Pre-Crisis Wonder Woman on Connie Sellecca and his Post-Crisis version on Marina Sirtis.

 - Darwyn Cooke admits to doing this a lot in his Catwoman story "Selina's Big Score".
 Stark is Lee Marvin, Jeff is Chow Yun-Fat, Swifty is Burgess Meredith and Chantel is Pam Grier.

 - There's a list of these in the back of Identity Crisis; among others, Captain Boomerang is based on Ron Jeremy and his son is based on Justin Timberlake.

 - In the commentary, the artist says Vixen was drawn to look like Geena Davis...which is odd because Davis is not black.